Tools & Maintenance

 Following up and tracing tools

 In the planning window, in the part register, you can see all reservations, withdrawals, and planned purchases for a tool.
-The stock transaction log allows you to see all transactions that have been performed on a tool, and you can follow its history.
-You can also see stock count difference and consumption statistics.
+The stock transaction log shows all transactions that have been performed on a tool, and you can follow its history.
+You can also see, for example, stock count difference and consumption statistics.

-Maintenance in MONITOR includes calibration of measuring tools as well as maintenance of tools and machines.
+Maintenance in Monitor ERP includes calibration of measuring tools as well as maintenance of tools and machines.

 Maintenance plans are linked to tools and machines.
 In the maintenance plans, you can see when maintenance should be carried out based on days, operation time, or cycles.
 You can also see what triggered the maintenance.
 In the maintenance plan, you also see which forms should be used and filled out during the maintenance.
 A form can include instructions, measuring points, checklists, and action lists.